Coronavirus spreads, states plan for worst

+“I understand it was very mild symptoms – perhaps he didn’t make the potential link – but we’ve now got 70 patients that have been contacted so it is incredibly important that all healthcare workers take this matter very seriously.”

+The doctor in his 70s is believed to have contracted COVID-19 in the US state of Colorado.
+He began to show symptoms while returning to Melbourne via San Francisco.

-The federal government estimates the coronavirus outbreak could result in a $1 billion health bill, as authorities consider potentially closing a NSW school for two weeks after a student became infected.
+In NSW, authorities are considering closing a Sydney school after a student became infected.

 Epping Boys High School was shut down on Friday and could be closed for a fortnight after a 16-year-old male student tested positive.

-NSW chief health officer Dr Kerry Chant says the government is “prepared to take whatever action” is in the best interests of students and the community, and could close the school for up to two weeks.
+NSW chief health officer Dr Kerry Chant says the government is “prepared to take whatever action” is in the best interests of students and the community.

 He announced a special shared funding deal to help states and territories shoulder hospital, health service and other response costs.

-The deal is separate from other hospital funding agreements, with hospitals to account separately for costs associated with coronavirus cases.

-Of the 59 cases nationwide, 22 have been cleared, but the rate is rapidly climbing, with NSW doubling its figures in a week to 28.
+Nationwide there have been about 60 confirmed cases.
+The rate is rapidly climbing, with NSW doubling its figures in a week to 28.

 Talks on epidemic planning were also held on Friday for the aged care sector while Queensland has been looking at a range of scenarios to decide the threshold for drastic measures such as the closure of schools.